AbductiveLearning/ABLkit/docs/Overview/Installation.rst

     cd ABL-Package
     pip install -v -e .

-(Optional) Install Swi-Prolog
+(Optional) Install SWI-Prolog
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If the use of a :ref:`Prolog-based knowledge base <prolog>` is necessary, the installation of `Swi-Prolog <https://www.swi-prolog.org/>`_ is also required:
+If the use of a :ref:`Prolog-based knowledge base <prolog>` is necessary, the installation of `SWI-Prolog <https://www.swi-prolog.org/>`_ is also required:

 For Linux users: